The Fatal Love-Spot

 gave us lodging, and his daughter

-gave us lambsticks, richly peppered,
+gave us lamb sticks, richly peppered,

-and a smile, intent and bright;
+and a smile, benign and bright;

 she gave us bacon, self-brewed ale and water